-Technical Review After you submit your application on December 3, 2021, Baltimore’s Promise staff will review your application materials.
+Technical Review After you submit your application by January 13, 2023, Baltimore’s Promise staff will review your application materials.
 We will check that you have submitted the budget in the correct format, and that your required documents are correct and up to date.
-Baltimore’s Promise staff will email you by 5:00 PM on Friday, December 10, to let you know about any missing or incorrect materials.
-You will have until 5:00 PM on Friday, January 7, to resubmit any necessary materials.
+Baltimore’s Promise staff will email you by 5:00 PM on Friday, January 20, to let you know about any missing or incorrect materials.
+You will have until 5:00 PM on Wednesday, February 1, to resubmit any necessary materials.
 Funders may not consider incomplete applications.
 We strongly encourage you to read through the resources on required documents before submitting your application to avoid needing to resubmit materials.

 Community Review Process After the technical review process, we may select your application for community reviewers to review.
 Reviewers will include youth ages 14-24, and parents/caregivers of youth ages 0-13.
 Ideally, all applications would be reviewed through this process.
 However, if we receive more than 200 applications, then we will prioritize: